 We then moved outside and walked over to the Chassis center.
 There was an outdoor presentation of the four chassis before going inside to see how they are engineered.
 The welding shop was near by, but we couldn’t see inside.
 We saw how the wood shop has grown and will now expand into the Chassis center.
 There is some transition with the chassis’ as they build some themselves and others are from Freight-liner.

-We were warned we would begin to wonder when we would see the motor homes actually being built, and indeed, we were beginning to wonder.
+We were warned we would begin to wonder when we would see the motor homes actually being built, and indeed, we began to wonder.
 So into the actual “factory” which is not necessarily like an assembly line, but is divided into 12 separate departments.
 What was most interesting is that each part has a unique six digit number.
 If you want to watch your coach being built, those numbers will be fun to keep track of and watch.

 From here we watched how they prepare the exterior walls.
 This was fascinating and using state of the art equipment.
 Then we saw how they prepare the countertops and then the plumbing.
 Next was to see how they prepare the wiring for the units.
 Amazingly, approximately 3 miles of wire is put into the largest units!
 We were then able to see how the plumbing and wiring is installed into the chassis.
 The next step is seeing how the tile floors are assembled and then lifted onto the chassis.
 The coach is now ready for the interior walls and cabinets.
 It was fun seeing how they move the units around, going from station to station.